MarcelMontrey/CopyTheIngroup/README.md

 Montrey, M., & Shultz, T. R. (2022).
 Copy the In-group: Group Membership Trumps Perceived Reliability, Warmth, and Competence in a Social-Learning Task. *Psychological Science, 33*(1), 165-174. https://doi.org/10.1177/09567976211032224

-In accordance with open data practices, all human data and code used for statistical analysis have been made publicly available via OSF: https://doi.org/10.17605/OSF.IO/Z6D7J
+In accordance with open data practices, all human data and code used for statistical analysis have been made publicly available via OSF and GitHub: https://doi.org/10.17605/OSF.IO/Z6D7J https://github.com/MarcelMontrey/CopyTheIngroupData

-These can also be found in the following GitHub repository: https://github.com/MarcelMontrey/CopyTheIngroupData

 # Abstract